permguard/permguard/site/content/docs/0.1/getting-started/ cloud-native-patterns.md

   "exp": 1516325422,
   "scope": "openid profile email",
   "permissions": ["read:inventory"],
-  "roles": ["pharmacist"]
+  "actors": ["pharmacist"]
 }
 ```

-**Permguard** does not require the JWT token to contain any permission or role, as it has a copy of the applicative users and know exactly which permissions are attached to each user.
+**Permguard** does not require the JWT token to contain any permission or actor, as it has a copy of the applicative users and know exactly which permissions are attached to each user.
 With this approach the previous drawbacks are mitigated:

 - **Increased JWT Size**: This problem is fixed as there is no need to add extra fields in the JWT token.